Help & Advice Articles, Videos and How-to-Guides

 - An epoxy liquid membrane is applied to the floor itself and creates an impermeable layer meaning that water stays in the concrete slab.
 This is different from plastic DPMs that sit above the concrete slab and can potentially allow water to pass through to the surface of the concrete.
 This becomes a problem when the surface water moves to the edges of the DPM and transfers up to the floor covering, skirting boards and wall finishes.

-- In the case of existing concrete floors in factories, commercial spaces and offices, epoxy floor coatings can also be used for its visual impact with its high shine finish and range of col as well as acting as a DPM for those wanting to achieve a.
+- In the case of existing concrete floors in factories, commercial spaces and offices, epoxy floor coatings can also be used for its visual impact with its high shine finish and range of colours as well as acting as a DPM for those wanting to achieve a decorative finish.

 - Epoxy membranes can be applied directly to damp floors meaning you don’t have to remove the old concrete screed which is an extremely expensive, dirty and time-consuming process.
 You also don’t have to wait for the floor to dry before installing the damp proof layer, saving you time.